-At the beginning of 2016, Google published an announcement regarding two upcoming changes.
-One of them was related to Popups.
+At the start of 2016, Google announced two changes that were coming.
+One of them was related to pop-ups.

 Google promised to improve the mobile browsing experience by tackling popups since they "provide a poorer experience to users than other pages where content is immediately accessible."

-Here are some examples of techniques that make content less accessible to a user (taken from Google blog):
+Here are some examples of techniques that make content less accessible to a user, as stated in the Google blog:

-Showing a popup that covers the main content, either immediately after the user navigates to a page from the search results, or while they are looking through the page.
+Showing a popup that covers the main content immediately after the user navigates to a page from the search results or while looking through the page.